Programie/KodiAddon-HttpScrobbler/README.md

 ### Playback progress reporting

 The `progress` property is especially useful in combination with the `interval` event as it contains the current playback progress.
+But the progress is also included in other events like `pause`, `seek` or `stop`.

 There are two properties in the `progress` map: